farinchan/Langchain-LLM-RAG/readme.md

 The following code files are essential for the project:

-- `llm_chroma.py`: This file contains the implementation of the LLM Chroma algorithm, which analyzes the chromatic properties of language data.
+- `llm_chroma.py`: This file contains the implementation of the LLM Chroma local-vector-knowladge model

-- `llm_pinecone.py`: This file includes the implementation of the LLM Pinecone algorithm, which utilizes the Pinecone library for language modeling tasks.
+- `llm_pinecone.py`: This file includes the implementation of the LLM Pinecone vector-knowladge model

 Please refer to these code files for detailed information on their functionalities and usage.